Adi-Vat/Adi-Vat/README.md

 #### [RF Mapper](https://github.com/Adi-Vat/Excursions/tree/main/RFMapper/RFHeatmap)
 A tool to plot the strength of an RF signal as a heatmap
 #### [Team Bath Heart (VR Subteam)](https://teambathheart.co.uk/)
-I lead a time of 3 to make tools and experiences for developing and exhibiting the total artificial heart.
+I lead a team of 3 to make tools and experiences for developing and exhibiting the total artificial heart.
 Cannot provide a link to actual projects as they are protected.